piovere/470-project-1/README.md

  # Note:
  I've cleaned up the code that was in the desperate.f90 and put it in desperatev2.f90 (Still trying to think of a better name).
-Some problems with the code(Andrew, 10/18):
+Some problems with the code(Andrew, 10/24):

-- It does output a bunch of warnings about type mismatch in the subroutines but it still makes an executable
-- The matrix elements are still the elements from the original code so we probably need to fix those
+- I had to avoid the subrountines because I don't think I pushed them from psudeocode to actual code properly.
+The issues was pushing vectors vs. variables through the subroutines
 - Only for the slab geometry but I think that would be an easy addition to the code once we have them
+- The solution doesn't stop working for small slab widths